-Resistant Starch: Fantastic Health Benefits & Weight Management
+Resistant Starch: Promise for Improving Health & Weight Management

 There seems to be very little room left for a surprise in the world of nutrition nowadays.

 But, research today is finding there are still things about nutrition that could be new and surprising—even shocking.

 One recent discovery is that (gasp!) carbohydrate foods might not be all that bad for health.
 That is, only specific kinds, and only if they are prepared, processed, or cooked correctly.

 That’s because these foods contain—or have the potential to contain—troves of resistant starches, one of the new buzzwords and hot topics in the diet discussion today.